MattMS/my-thoughts/on/why_CoffeeScript/README.md

 - `and` for `&&`. `or` for `||`.

-They read nicer and can avoid some annoying errors.
+Nicer to read and avoids annoying JS errors.

 You can still use all the symbols if you like.
 Although `==` is changed to `===`.